cube-drone/rt0/players-guide/src/player/magic.md

 ## ♉︎ Taurus - Bull

 ### Combat - Bull's Strength
-* Place The Magician on Aries.
+* Place The Magician on Taurus.
 * While Taurus has The Magician on it, any damage the player generates is multiplied by 2.
 (Clever: 3)
+* You may discard The Magician from Taurus any time you like.

 ### Skill - Bull's Strength
 * When making any skill check marked "Strong", you can flip Taurus upside-down